garden-io/garden/docs/reference/providers/terraform.md

     # Use the specified Terraform workspace.
     workspace:

+    # Set to `true` to make logs from Terraform Deploy actions visible in Garden Cloud/Enterprise.
+Defaults to `false`
+    streamLogsToCloud: false

     # Configure the Terraform backend.
     #
     # The key-value pairs defined here are set as the `-backend-config` options when Garden